The White Law Group reviews the regulatory history of MML Investors Services LLC.

 MML Investors Services Inc. (CRD#: 10409/SEC#: 801-44264,8-27250), a dual registered broker-dealer and investment advisory firm, is headquartered in Springfield, Mass.
 The firm reportedly had $1.57 billion in revenue in 2022 and 6,978 advisors.
 The firm reportedly manages $58.8 billion.

-FINRA and the Securities and Exchange Commission may impose regulatory actions against a broker-dealer such as censures, fines, suspensions and restitution, among others.
+FINRA, the regulator that oversees brokerage firms, and the Securities and Exchange Commission may impose regulatory actions against a broker-dealer such as censures, fines, suspensions and restitution, among others.
 Regulatory actions can have serious consequences for a broker-dealer’s profile and reputation.
 BrokerCheck may also report arbitration awards related to customer disputes.
-These awards typically indicate the outcome of arbitration proceedings, which could result in financial compensation for aggrieved customers.
 The presence of multiple arbitration awards against a broker or firm can indicate a history of unresolved customer complaints or poor conduct.

 MML Investors Services Regulatory History